-This specialization belongs to the Master's programme Chemical Engineering.
+This specialization is part of the Master's programme in Chemical Engineering.

 Separation technology focuses on (reactive) distillation, membrane separation of gases or fluids and a variety of operations that use solid or liquid (affinity) separation for adsorption and extraction.